1987 Fatehabad bus massacre: The second bus

 After leaving the first bus, the attackers stopped an Ambassador car, shot the driver dead, and drove the car towards Fatehabad.
 Around 1 km later, they stopped another Haryana Roadways bus going to Sirsa.
 This time, they did not board the overcrowded bus, and fired at the passengers from outside, possibly because they were in a hurry to leave.
 The shooting left four people dead.
 Apart from the 34 dead, 18 people from the two buses were injured in the attack.

-The attackers then hijacked a truck, and drove to the Punjab borer via Fatehabad and Ratia.
+The attackers then hijacked a truck, and drove to the Punjab border via Fatehabad and Ratia.
 The truck was found at the Marianwala village near Batala; its various parts including the engine and the tires, were missing.

 Possible connection to the Lalru killings

 The Fatehabad killings took place a day after the 1987 Lalru bus massacre in the neighbouring Punjab.
-Subsequently, there were reports of attacks on Sikh-owned shops in Haryana, and of 12 buses being vandalized.
-Protest strikes affected Chandigarh, Shimla, and many other towns in Punjab, Haryana, and the neighbouring Himachal Pradesh.
 Like in the Lalru killings, the attackers were five men in their early-to-mid 20s, and most of them were clean-shaven.
 In both incidents, the attackers used another vehicle to block and stop the bus: this tactic had not been used in the earlier similar killings in the Punjab-Haryana area.
 In both cases, the killers looted the passengers, and escaped in a truck.
 According to the police, in both the incidents, the attackers used Chinese automatic rifles.
 Despite these similarities, both Haryana and Punjab Police played down the possibility of the same gang being behind both the attacks.
 According to journalists Tavleen Singh and Sreekant Khandekar, the police did this because they did not want to admit their incompetence.

 Reactions

 Subsequently, there were reports of attacks on Sikh-owned shops in Haryana, and of 12 buses being vandalized.
-Protest strikes affected Chandigarh, Shimla, and many other towns in Punjab, Haryana, and the neighbouring Himachal Pradesh.
+Protest strikes affected Chandigarh, Shimla, Hisar, and many other towns in Punjab, Haryana, and the neighbouring Himachal Pradesh.

 President of India Zail Singh, a Sikh, condemened the killings as "inhuman and ghastly".
 Prime Minister Rajiv Gandhi described the incident as "inhuman butchery" and declared that it would strengthen the government's resolve to fight the extremists.